 - individual print, broadcast and online news organisations

 Journalism ethics, therefore, have a range of aspects.
-These include instructions or directives, professional standards, as well as basic guidelines on good manners and politeness.
+These include everything from instructions or directives and professional standards, as well as basic guidelines on good manners and politeness.

-Some journalistic codes of ethics, notably the European ones, are concerned to avoid discrimination.
+Some journalistic codes of ethics, notably the European ones, are concerned with avoid discrimination.
 They refer to issues, such as race, religion, sexual orientation, and physical or mental disabilities.

 A code of ethics provides journalists with a framework from which they can monitor and correct their behaviour.